The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Why does soda dissolve a penny

 Can you tell me why soda dissolves a penny?
-And by doing that why 7up, Coke, Rootbeer, and Mountain Dew dissolves a penny also. thanks!Joan B.
+And by doing that why 7up, Coke, Root beer, and Mountain Dew dissolves a penny also. thanks!Joan B. [last name deleted for privacy by Editor]

 - San Leandro, California, USA

-Don't try to use science to explain why something happens until you have verified that it actually does happen, Joan.
+A. Don't try to use science to explain why something happens until you have done the experiment and verified that it actually does happen, Joan.
 How long did it take for these four sodas to dissolve the pennies?
 What was left, if anything, as sediment when the dissolving was done?
-If you didn't do the experiment, do it.
+Did you make sure your baby brother didn't take the pennies and buy a candy bar?

 Ted Mooney, P.E.
 RET